Brisbane Olympic and Paralympic Games Arrangements Amendment Bill 2024

 3.09 pmHon.
 G GRACESupports

-Supported the concept of an independent delivery authority but criticised the government for wasting 1,037 days before establishing it.
-Moved amendments seeking regional representation on the board and a 100-day review of venues.
+Supported the bill as it adopted the LNP's longstanding call for an independent delivery authority, but heavily criticised the government for wasting 1,037 days without establishing one.
+Moved amendments requiring regional representation on the board and a 100-day infrastructure review.

 4.00 pmMr WHITINGSupports